 - a.
-Understand basic effective public speaking. - b.
+Understand the basics of successful public speaking. - b.
 Demonstrate how to create a workshop or class. - c.
-Affirm the ethical and leadership responsibilities of a teacher. - d.
-Identify other individuals and organizations with whom student may be able to collaborate in the future.
+Understand the ethical and leadership responsibilities of a teacher. - d.
+Identify other individuals and organizations with whom you may be able to collaborate in the future.